CodeChain-io/codechain/spec/Wire-Protocol.md

 * Datetime
 * Array

-When specifying encoding types, both the field name and type information themselves are not included.
+When encoding types, both the field name and type information themselves are not included.
 Therefore, the encoder and decoder MUST agree on the meaning and the type of each field.

 ## Unsigned Integer